skip to content

 Postgraduate Study

-1. There are eight 2-hour sessions covering some of the major theoretical contributions to the study of the Political and Economic Sociology and some key substantive topics.
-The substantive topics vary from year to year depending on staff availability.
-Other substantive modules may also have an economic sociology component, and these would complement the core modules well.
+1. A core course of eight 2-3-hour sessions in the first term (Michaelmas) and two one-hour sessions in the second (Lent), (Michaelmas and Lent of the first year for part-time students), covering some of the major theoretical contributions to the study of Political and Economic Sociology and some key substantive topics.
+Both core and optional topics vary from year to year, depending on staff availability.

-3. Dissertation: all students will write a dissertation on a topic of their choice that allows for theoretically informed empirical analysis of some aspect of political and economic sociology.
-The choice of dissertation topic is made in consultation with your supervisor, who can advise you on the suitability and feasibility of your proposed research and on research design.
-A dissertation workshop provides the opportunity to present aspects of your dissertation work and to receive constructive feedback from course teachers and fellow students.
+4. Dissertation: all students will write a dissertation on a topic of their choice that allows for theoretically informed empirical analysis of some aspect of political and economic sociology.
+The choice of dissertation topic is made in consultation with the student's Supervisor, who can advise them on the suitability and feasibility of the proposed research and on research design.
+A dissertation workshop provides the opportunity to present aspects of the student's dissertation work and to receive constructive feedback from course teachers and fellow students.

 Learning Outcomes